deckerweb/toolbar-extras-givewp/readme.txt

 * Any items are only loaded when needed
 * Fully internationalized and translatable (but can be disabled if ever needed)
 * Use **all the other awesome features** of Toolbar Extras base plugin - to speed up your *non-donation work* as well! 😉
+* Even a developer-friendly plugin with lots of filters and hooks

 = 🔌 Supported/ Integrated Offical (Premium) GiveWP Add-Ons/ Extensions =
 * *All below are paid premium extensions made by GiveWP/ Impress.org, LLC!*